nitsanavni/katas/workout-timer-with-bun/prompt.md

 ./app.js

-- general: restore the cursor on exit, is disappears after exit
+- stopwatch: change the formatting to mm:ss starting from 00:02 (two seconds in)